ChristopherTopalian/TopalianGameEngineDataNavigator/README.md

 Here is another video showing the spreadsheet to javascript in action https://youtu.be/NY5cLxEx1gY and  some other videos showing the script: https://youtu.be/CW6PQg5c4RY  ,  https://youtu.be/Q4tPG-cwiWE  and https://youtu.be/TBG9nsk5CMY

-THE NEW SORT METHOD IS VERY SOON TO BE PUBLISHED.
-GET READY for Multiple Criteria sorting very easily!